johngilbert2000/snek-excel/README.md

 # snek-in-excel
 A snake game that runs in Microsoft Excel, written using VBA.

-To begin, download the Snek3.0.xlsm file, open it in Microsoft Excel, and if prompted, click "Enable Macros."
+To begin, click the Snek3.0.xlsm file and download it.
+Then open it in Microsoft Excel, and if prompted, click "Enable Macros."

 ![snekgame](https://user-images.githubusercontent.com/37820010/37943708-ac996804-3146-11e8-8cb8-36b2648eed0a.png)